WHAT TO BRING

 • Toiletries: toothpaste, toothbrush, deodorant, hairbrush, shampoo and conditioner, women’s hygiene, makeup, shaving cream, lotion, sunscreen

-• Clothes: underwear, socks, pants, shorts, shirts, dress, shoes, sweater, jacket, bathing suit, pajamas, robe
+• Clothes: underwear, socks, pants, shorts, shirts, dress, shoes, sweater, jacket, pajamas, robe

 Some of these items may be allowed or may not be allowed at first or even after being in residential treatment for a while.
 Please check with your admissions counselor: